openvstorage/ovs-documentation/Installation/geoscale.md

 A Domain can only be used as a Recovery Domain entry in case ut has been used on a Storage Router as primary  Domain.
 The benefit of a Recovery Domain is that there is no data loss in case the primary datacenter goes offline.

 #### Adding Roles to the Storage Routers
-For each Storage Router select roles (read, write, DB, scrub) for the physical disks:
+For each Storage Router select roles (write, DB, scrub) for the physical disks:
 -   Select from the menu **Storage Routers** and select the Storage Router from the list.
 -   Select the Physical Disk Management tab.
 On this tab you can assign roles to the different detected physical disks.
 To assign a role to a disk click the gear icon and select the role from the dropdown.
 -   Assign a DB role to one of the SSDs.
 This will reserve 10% of the SSD for the database.
 Each Storage Router should have one disk with a DB role.
 Note that this role can't be removed once set.
 -   Assign write role to the SSDs or PCIe flash cards you want to use as write buffer for the vPools.
 A Storage Router must have at least one disk with the write role assigned.
 The write role can only be removed in case no vPool is using them.
 -   Optionally assign a scrub role to one of the disks.
 The scrubber is the application which does the garbage collection of snapshot data which is out of the retention.
 This will reserve 300 GB of space.
 In a cluster there must be at least 1 Storage Router with one disk with the scrubbing role.
 Note that this role can't be removed once set.

-**NOTE:** Since this cluster will be using an Accelerated ALBA on all flash as distributed cache in each datacenter, the read role isn't set as it will not be used (no local caching by the Storage Router).

 #### Create the Backends
 Since this is a complex setup across multiple datacenters, the Arakoon clusters for the backends will need to be created manually.